 Why I Quit Cleaning Like A Germaphobe

 When the virus first hit I was cleaning my house like a germaphobe.
-I was spraying down every handle and door knob with Lysol disinfectant spray and scrubbing everything.
-Of course, when we stopped leaving the house it all stopped.
+I was spraying down every handle and door knob with Lysol disinfectant spray and scrubbing everything every single day.
+It got to be a bit much and a cooler head prevailed when I realized we weren’t actually ever leaving our home.

 Sure I still go outside and spray our door knobs and mailbox with Lysol every other day or so just to help keep delivery drivers and our mail man safe.
 But the truth is we know we don’t have the virus because of how we are quarantined.